DD-PDX/SimpleMDM_Attribute_Displayer/readme.md

 Icons made with [Icons](https://github.com/SAP/macOS-icon-generator).

-The getcustomattributes.html version includes handling for the MAC address and some additional custom attributes.
+The `getcustomattributes.html` version includes handling for some additional custom attributes.
 A prebuilt mobileconfig is not provided here.